No deposit loans for first home buyers are available

 Many people are eligible for discounted professional package interest rates, basic loan packages and application fee waivers as well!

-Yes, you can use the FHOG as your deposit but it isn’t normally enough on its own.
+However, it isn’t normally enough on its own.

 - In total, you’ll typically need 5% to 10% of the purchase price, including the FHOG.